Persona 5: Awards

 Persona 5 won two awards at the Japanese 2016 PlayStation Awards.
-At The Game Awards 2017, it was nominated for the show's "Game of the Year", "Best Art Direction", "Best Score/Music", and "Best Role Playing Game" awards, winning "Best Role Playing Game".
+At The Game Awards 2017, it was nominated for the show's "Game of the Year", "Best Art Direction", "Best Score/Music", and "Best Role Playing Game" awards; it ultimately won for "Best Role Playing Game".
+It won the Award for Excellence at the Japan Game Awards 2017.
 It was named the second best game of 2017 by GameSpot, behind The Legend of Zelda: Breath of the Wild.
 In IGN's 2017 end of year awards, it won "Best RPG", and was also nominated for "Game of the Year", "Best PlayStation 4 Game", "Best Art Direction", "Best Story", and "Best Original Music".
 The game was also nominated for "Best International Game" at the 2017 Ping Awards, and for the "Best Music" and "Best Style" awards by Giant Bomb.

 It was ranked as one of the best games of 2017 by Eurogamer, Polygon, The Verge, GamesRadar+, and Electronic Gaming Monthly's end of year lists.
-Ray Porreca of Destructoid named it his fifth favorite game of 2017.
-The website also nominated it for "Best PS4 Game" in its 2017 Game of the Year Awards.
+Destructoid nominated it for "Best PS4 Game" in its 2017 Game of the Year Awards.
 Staff of Game Informer named it 2017's "Best Role-Playing Game", as well as "Best Narrative" and "Best Cast".
 In their reader's choice awards, it was voted "Best Role-Playing Game" and came in second for "Best Sony Game" and third for "Game of the Year".
+During the 21st Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Persona 5 for "Role-Playing Game of the Year".
 The game won the Tin Pan Alley Award for "Best Music in a Game" at the New York Game Awards 2018.
-It was also nominated for the "Best Visual Art" award at the Game Developers Choice Awards.
-In addition, it was nominated for "Role-Playing Game of the Year" at the 21st Annual D.I.C.E.
-Awards, and for "Excellence in Musical Score" and "Excellence in Art" at the 2018 SXSW Gaming Awards.
+It was also nominated for the "Best Visual Art" award at the Game Developers Choice Awards, and for "Excellence in Musical Score" and "Excellence in Art" at the 2018 SXSW Gaming Awards.
 The game was nominated for "Best Game Music Cover/Remix" at the 2019 G.A.N.G.
 Awards.

 Persona 5 Royal won the award for "Best Music" at the Famitsu Dengeki Game Awards 2019, where it was also nominated for "Best RPG".
-It was nominated for "Best Role Playing Game" at The Game Awards 2020, but lost to Final Fantasy VII Remake.
+It was nominated for "Best Role Playing Game" at The Game Awards 2020, as well as "Role-Playing Game of the Year" at the 24th Annual D.I.C.E.
+Awards, but lost both awards to Final Fantasy VII Remake.